MikeMyersCo/TicketAdmin/README.md

    - Add environment variables:
      - Key: `GOOGLE_API_KEY`, Value: Your Google API key
      - Key: `SPREADSHEET_ID`, Value: Your Google Spreadsheet ID
+     - Key: `NETLIFY_AUTH_USERS`, Value: `admin:warrior12345!` (or your preferred credentials)

-5. Deploy your site:
+6. Deploy your site:
    - Click "Deploy site"
    - Netlify will build and deploy your application
+   - The site will be password protected using the credentials in users.txt

-6. Configure domain settings (optional):
+7. Configure domain settings (optional):
    - Go to "Domain settings" in your Netlify dashboard
    - Add a custom domain or use the provided Netlify subdomain